ElderEphemera/deriving-th/README.md

 The `DeriveTH` class is much more flexible than the standard use case requires.
 The `deriveTH` method gives an arbitrary `Q [Dec]` so you can (ab)use it to generate more than one instance or even declarations other than instances.
-Additionally, The parameter of `DeriveTH` class is fully polymorphic so you can use it with classes with any kind or even non-classes.
+Additionally, the parameter of `DeriveTH` is fully polymorphic so you can use it with classes with any kind or even non-classes.
 This adaptability may be useful if you have mutually dependent instances or are wrapping some already existing functions.

 ## Supported GHC Versions